 In the meantime, other things were happening related to a man named Saul.
-He is first mentioned in Acts chapter seven, at the time of the stoning of Stephen.
+He is mentioned first of all in Acts Chapter 7, at the time of the stoning of Stephen.
 Let’s read Acts 7:59 – Acts 8:1a

 Saul was so blinded by the appearance of the Lord that the men travelling with him had to take him into the city.
 His experience so overwhelmed him that for three days he did not eat or drink, as we can read in Acts 9:9

 For three days he was blind and did not eat or drink anything.

 Saul had been a very zealous man, believing that persecuting these believers was pleasing to God, but he had just learned that the opposite was true.
 While Saul was dealing with the fact that he had been on a wrong path, God spoke to a man named Ananias, as we can read in Acts 9:10-16

 In Damascus there was a disciple named Ananias.
 The Lord called to him in a vision, “Ananias.”
 “Yes, Lord,” he answered.
 The Lord told him, “Go to the house of Judas on Straight Street and ask for a man from Tarsus named Saul, for he is praying.
 In a vision he has seen a man named Ananias come and place his hands on him to restore his sight.”
 “Lord,” Ananias answered.
 “I have heard many reports about this man and all the harm he has done to Your saints in Jerusalem.
 And he has come here with authority from the chief priests to arrest all who call on your name.”
 But the Lord said to Ananias, “Go!
 This man is My chosen instrument to carry My name before the Gentiles and their kings and before the people of Israel.
 I will show him how much he must suffer for My name.”